New South Wales has endless unspoilt beaches, breathtaking natural treasures and one of the world’s most famous and vibrant cities.

 The Blue Mountains World Heritage Area has abundant natural beauty, and offers excellent hiking, spectacular scenery and quaint towns and villages, making it a popular getaway from the big smoke.
 Walk to the foot of the Three Sisters on the 998-step Giant Stairway, or glide between clifftops on the Scenic Skyway, 270 metres (886 feet) above ancient ravines.
 Stroll around picturesque villages Leura and Blackheath for antique stores, quirky cafés and top-notch restaurants, then spend the night in a luxury lodge or charming B&B. The Blue Mountains are only a 90 minute drive west of Sydney.

-Eat and drink trough the Hunter Valley
+Eat and drink through the Hunter Valley

 The Hunter Valley is home to more than 120 wineries, gourmet restaurants and luxury retreats, and is conveniently located just two hours drive north of Sydney.
 Taste a diverse variety of wines at the Hunter Valley's cellar doors, including semillons at the 1886-built Audrey Wilkinson winery; the Graveyard Shiraz at Brokenwood Wines; and Tyrrell's famous Vat 1.
-Delve into a degustation menu at acclaimed restaurants such as Muse and EXP, or improve your skills at a pasta-making class.
+Delve into a degustation menu at acclaimed restaurants such as Muse and XP, or improve your skills at a pasta-making class.
 You can float above it all on a hot air balloon ride at sunrise with Balloon Aloft.

 Swim at Australia’s whitest beaches

-Drive three hours south of Sydney to Jervis Bay, where the beaches are known for having the whitest sand in Australia.
+Drive three hours south of Sydney to Jervis Bay, where the beaches are known for having some of the whitest sand in Australia.
 The clear, turquoise waters of the Shoalhaven region are high on many holdaymakers' hit lists.
 Follow one of the walking trails through serene Booderee National Park, explore the historic township of Huskisson and spend the night in luxury safari-style tents at Paperbark Camp.